Latvian Social Democratic Workers' Party

 The Latvian Social Democratic Workers' Party (Latvijas Sociāldemokrātiskā strādnieku partija, LSDSP) is a social-democratic political party in Latvia and the second oldest existing Latvian political party after the Latvian Farmers' Union.
-It is not currently represented in the parliament of Latvia.
-The party tends to hold a less Russophilic view than fellow social-democratic party "Harmony".
+It is currently represented with two seats in the parliament of Latvia as a part of the Union of Greens and Farmers alliance after an absence of 20 years.
+The party tends to hold a less Russophilic view than the Social Democratic Party "Harmony".

 History

 Founding, interwar Latvia, under authoritarianism and occupation

 The Latvian Social Democratic Workers' Party was founded on 17 June 1918, by Menshevik elements who had been expelled from the Social Democracy of the Latvian Territory in 1915.
 Once Latvia became independent, LSDSP was one of the two most influential political parties (along with the Latvian Farmers' Union).
 LSDSP held 57 out of 150 seats in the 1920 Constitutional Assembly (Satversmes Sapulce).
 It won the most seats in each of four parliamentary elections of that period (31 out of 100 in 1922, 33 in 1925, 26 in 1928 and 21 in 1931).
 The leader of the LSDSP, Pauls Kalniņš, was speaker of the Latvian parliament from 1925 to 1934.

 The party itself, however, would often be in opposition because of many smaller right-wing parties forming coalition governments, typically led by the Latvian Farmers' Union.

 The party was a member of the Labour and Socialist International between 1923 and 1940, and was admitted into the modern Socialist International in 1994.

-The LSDSP was banned after the 1934 coup by Kārlis Ulmanis, together with all other political parties, and remained banned after the Soviet annexation in 1940.
-When many Latvians left Latvia during World War II, the LSDSP was restored as an "exile organization", operating in Sweden in 1945, and later in other Western countries.
+The LSDSP was banned after the 1934 coup by Kārlis Ulmanis, together with all other political parties.
+Around 320 prominent members were briefly interned in the Liepāja Concentration Camp and then released.
+After the coup, the party loosely merged with the Latvian Communist Party from 1937 to 1940 as the Socialist Workers and Peasants Party of Latvia and went underground, only to re-emerge briefly after the Soviet occupation of 1940, nearly instantly being banned and driven underground by the Soviet and, later, Nazi occupiers.
+Some Social Democrats briefly collaborated with the Soviets (e.g. Ansis Rudevics), however, many, including leaders Fricis Menders and Brūno Kalniņš, joined with other democratic politicians and called for the restoration of democratic Latvian statehood.
+LSDSP members, like Pauls Kalniņš and others, were involved with the Latvian Central Council resistance group.
+When many Latvians left Latvia during World War II, the LSDSP was restored as an "exile organization", operating in Sweden since 1945, and later in other Western countries.

+The Swedish-based section - the LSDSP Foreign Committee (LSDSP ĀK) - managed to secure its observer status at the Socialist International during its existence.